frenchie4111/frenchie4111.github.io/_posts/2018-05-19-Fake-AirPods.md

 ![AirPods Side by Side Comparison](/images/airpods/side_by_side.jpg)

 I recently bought AirPods on [Walmart.com](Walmart.com).
-I would normally only ever shop on Amazon, but Amazon famously doesn't sell Apple products, so I had to look elsewhere.
+I would normally only ever shop on Amazon, but Amazon famously doesn't sell Apple products so I had to look elsewhere.
 An independent reseller on Walmart (Xgears) was selling them for a (in hindsight, suspiciously) much lower price than retail ($135 at the time, down from $160).
 So I thought I would give Walmart a try.